burkmarr/g21u/README.md

 This indicates the volume used for sounds signals which are emitted, for example, when you start and end (or delete) a recording on the recording screen.
 For no sound, turn this right down.

 ### Storage
 This option determines how recorded WAV files are handled.

-If set to *Private origin file system*, created files are stored
+If set to *Private origin file system*, created files are stored in a file system on your device that is visible only to the G21 app (you won't be able to find the files with a file browser).
+The advantage of doing this is that you can use the *manage recordings* screen to review, playback and, if necessary, delete recordings.
+(You will also be able to export and download the files from there - see below for further details.)

+Unfortunately the *private origin file system* has not worked properly on iPhone when I've tested it (the files are created in the file system but they are zero bytes).
+Until a fix for this can be found, you will need to use the next option if you are using iPhone.

+If set to *Immediate download*, files are downloaded to your device from the browser immediately on creation.
+In Chrome on Android this happens immediately but on iOS you will likely be presented with a download dialog.

+If you use the *Immediate download* option, you will need to devise a workflow for moving your WAV files to where you want them, e.g. by using a file manager that allows you to share them, e.g. by email or by sending to cloud storage such as Google Drive.

+### The manage recordings screen